Table of Contents

 For more information, see Enable Advanced Security below.

-Additionally, validation rules can be added to any field, including the password field, if you’d like to create your own customized password validation.
+Additionally, validation rules can be added to any field, including the password field, if you’d like to create your customized password validation.

 Increasing the password requirements for users can help to prevent rogue users from guessing your users’ passwords and gaining unauthorized access to your data.

-You should also educate your administrators, agents, and general users on how to select unique, secure passwords for their Knack or App account.
+You should also educate your administrators, agents, and general users on how to select unique, secure passwords for their Knack accounts.
 In other words, they should use a password that they are not also using for other systems such as their Email, Google, and so on.
-In doing so, if another account is hacked and a password is discovered, the hacker's access will be limited to just that one account.

 One of the beautiful features of Knack is the ability to limit access to different user roles.